datagouv/hydra/README.md

 UDATA_INSTANCE_NAME = udata
 ```

-The `kafka_integration` module retrieves messages with the topics `resource.created`, `resource.modified` and `resource.deleted` sent by `udata`.
-The Kafka instance URI, Hydra API URL and Data Gouv API URL to be used can be defined in `udata-hydra/config` or overwritten with env variables.
-It can be launched using the CLI: `udata-hydra run_kafka_integration`.
-This will mark the corresponding resources as highest priority for the next crawling batch.
+The webhook integration sends HTTP messages to `udata` when resources are stored, analyzed or checked to fill resources extras.

 ### Logging & Debugging
 The log level can be adjusted using the environment variable LOGLEVEL.
-For example, to set the log level to `DEBUG` when running the Kafka integration, use `LOGLEVEL="DEBUG" udata-hydra run_kafka_integration `.
+For example, to set the log level to `DEBUG` when initializing the database, use `LOGLEVEL="DEBUG" udata-hydra init_db `.

 ## TODO